 - 1 pinch Sea salt and black pepper

-- Chop the butternut squash and put it on a large baking try and add the oil and salt and pepper.
-Mix well and put in a preheated oven at 190°C/375°F/Gas 5 for 25-30 minutes, until the edges are crispy.
+- Chop 600 g Butternut squash into cubes and put it on a large baking try and add 1.5 tablespoon Olive oil and 1 pinch Sea salt and black pepper.
+Mix well and put into the oven for 25-30 minutes, until the edges are crispy.

-- Transfer to a plate/bowl and sprinkle with fresh herbs.
+- Transfer to a plate/bowl and sprinkle with 5 g Fresh thyme.

 - Use a sharp knife when cutting the butternut squash.
 It will make it a lot easier.